-The first full appraisal consists of evaluation of a 5,000 word report (excluding references and appendices but including figure legends and footnotes) and a meeting with the student.
+The first full appraisal consists of evaluation of a 5,000-word report (excluding references and appendices but including figure legends and footnotes) and a meeting with the student.
 The content of the report and the students' progress with their research and skills development training will be discussed.
 Students also have the opportunity to raise any issues relating to their programme of study.
 The appraisal is conducted by two assessors, who are members of academic staff not directly involved in the project.
 The primary supervisor is expected to be present, but not to participate unless invited to do so.
-The assessors evaluate the student's report and performance in the meeting by completing appraisal documents.
-These a) record recommendations to the Graduate School on student progress and b) provide written and verbal feedback to the student and their supervisors on progress and any areas for attention and future development.
+The assessors evaluate the student's report and performance in the meeting by completing the online appraisal documents.
+These a) provide feedback to the student and their supervisors on progress and any areas for development and future and b) attention record recommendations to the Graduate School based on student progress.
 The assessors will remain the same throughout the duration of studies.
 Supervisors also provide feedback on the student's development as a researcher.
 Upgrade to PhD registration will be considered for students at the year 1 appraisal (year 2 for part-time students and 14-15 months into the studentship for those registered 80% part-time) and a recommendation made about the format of the next year's appraisal.

-LIDo students who join the RVC in year 1 will have a light touch appraisal at the end of year 1 and their first full appraisal towards the end of year 2.
+LIDo students who join the RVC in year 1 of the LIDo programme will have a light touch appraisal towards the end of year 1 and have their first full appraisal towards the end of year 2

-If a student performs well during their first full appraisal, the next full appraisal will consist of a short written summary of their progress over the past year to be submitted to their assessors in advance of the appraisal meeting, together with a PowerPoint presentation about their work which will be discussed with their assessors at the meeting.
-As in the first full appraisal, a set of forms will be completed by all the relevant parties and returned to the Graduate School.
+If a student performs well during their first full appraisal, the next full appraisal will normally consist of a short written summary of their progress over the past year to be submitted to their assessors in advance of the appraisal meeting, together with a PowerPoint presentation about their work which will be discussed with their assessors at the meeting.
+As in the first full appraisal, online appraisal forms will be completed by all the relevant parties.
 A recommendation about the format of a subsequent full appraisal (if required) will be made based on the student's performance at the second full appraisal.